 He won't look for no job.
 His old man owns a store.

 [...]
 See more »

 "We, in the United States, are fortunate to have a school system that is a tribute to our communities and to our faith in American youth.
 Today we are concerned with juvenile delinquency -- its causes -- and its effects.
 We are especially concerned when this delinquency boils over into our schools.
 The scenes and incidents depicted here are fictional.
 However, we believe that public awareness is a first step toward a remedy for any problem.
 Is is in this spirit and with this faith that BLACKBOARD JUNGLE was produced."
 See more »

-In 2005, it was passed uncut with an M rating for "moderate violence".
+In 1996, it was submitted for a video release and passed uncut with a 12 certificate.
 See more »

 Was this review helpful to you?